Industrial/Organizational Psychology: Worker well-being, mental and physical health, research design and measurement

 I am a doctoral candidate in the Industrial-Organizational Psychology program conducting research in the topics of worker well-being, decision-making, and overall organizational psychology.
 I also have work experience as a People Analyst at an HR well-being startup.
 Prior to switching to IO, I completed 2 years in the Clinical PhD program at GMU, publishing research, treating clients with mental health disorders, and focusing on the intersection of mental health, personality, and well-being.

 I have a number of consulting experiences in research design and statistics and a wide variety of psychological topics relevant to industries of technology, healthcare, non-profits, and education.
 I have six publications spanning topics in occupational health and policy, mental health, social relationships, and personality.

-Melissa received her Master's degree in Psychology from Florida Atlantic University (F.A.U.) under Ryne Sherman's advisement.
-Her thesis analyzed data collected through a National Science Foundation grant on cross-cultural personality, mindfulness, and clinical symptoms.
-As the principal investigator, she lived in Japan during the summer of 2014 to oversee the collection of data with her collaborators at the University of Tsukuba.
+Previously, I received my Master's degree in Psychology from Florida Atlantic University (F.A.U.) under Ryne Sherman's advisement.
+My thesis analyzed data collected through a National Science Foundation grant on cross-cultural personality, mindfulness, and clinical symptoms.
+As the principal investigator, I lived in Japan during the summer of 2014 to oversee the collection of data with her collaborators at the University of Tsukuba.

 May 2015 - Master of Arts in Psychology - Florida Atlantic University - Boca Raton, Florida

-May 2013 - Bachelor of Arts - Concentration in Psychology - Wilkes Honors College - Jupiter, Florida
+May 2013 - Bachelor of Arts - Concentration in Psychology, Minor in Anthropology - Wilkes Honors College - Jupiter, Florida